The Ensembl Release Cycle

 - Other databases

-The comparative genomics team runs a second pipeline which brings together the separate species databases, aligns sequences to identify syntenous regions and predicts orthologues, paralogues, and protein family clusters.
-The resultant data is compiled into a single large database (although this is now becoming so big that there are plans to separate the content into multiple databases).
+The comparative genomics team runs several pipelines which bring together the separate species databases, align sequences to identify syntenous regions and predict phylogenetic trees, orthologues, paralogues, and protein family clusters.
+The resultant data is compiled into a single large database.

 The variation team brings together data from a variety of sources, including dbSNP, and also call new variations from resequencing data.
 These are then used to create variation databases for the relevant species.
 Currently there are around a dozen species with variation data, including human, chimp, mouse, rat, dog and zebrafish.